sgajbi/portfolio-analytics-system/docs/features/cashflow_calculator/03_Methodology_Guide.md

 * The `amount` is derived from the transaction's `gross_transaction_amount`.
 * For transactions classified as `INVESTMENT_INFLOW`, `INCOME`, `CASHFLOW_IN`, or `TRANSFER_IN`, the resulting amount is positive.
 * For all other classifications (`INVESTMENT_OUTFLOW`, `EXPENSE`, `CASHFLOW_OUT`, `TRANSFER_OUT`), the resulting amount is negative.
-* If the calculation type is `NET`, the `trade_fee` from the transaction is included in the calculation.
+* The `trade_fee` from the transaction is included in the calculation.
 For a `BUY`, the fee increases the outflow (making it more negative).
 For a `SELL`, the fee decreases the inflow.